bibek376/PostgreSQL/README.md

 In this repo i am using the data which in the format of dump file , .tar or .sql for which is available on [click here](https://github.com/bibek376/Postgres/tree/master/Sql_Data_Dump_File)

 # Requirements
-1.Basic Knowledge Of SQL<br>
+1. Basic Knowledge Of SQL<br>
-2.PostgreSQL Tools like pgadmin4 or Dbeaver<br>
+2. PostgreSQL Tools like pgadmin4 or Dbeaver<br>
-3.patience and Practice
+3. patience and Practice

 # Table Of Content